SmasherCoder/hotel-raven/README.md

 * As a USER I want a map of where the hotel is located.

-* As a USER to see the current weather widget on the homepage navigation bar of the site where the hotel is located. (current temperature with weather icon.)
+* As a USER I to see the current weather widget on the homepage navigation bar of the site where the hotel is located. (current temperature with weather icon.)

 * As a USER I want to see tha available room types.
 (2 queen beds, 1 king, Handicap rooms.)